Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Quantifying Matching Uncertainty with Matching Bounds.

 \subsection{Practical Guidelines for Using Matching Bounds}

 In this section, we give practical guidelines for using Matching Bounds as part of common data analysis pipelines in political science.

-\paragraph{In conjunction with another matching method.} Matching Bounds can be used as a robustness check for matches produced by another matching algorithm.
+\paragraph{Using matching bounds in conjunction with another matching method.} Matching Bounds can be used as a robustness check for matches produced by another matching algorithm.
 Given a desired matching algorithm, $A$ and a dataset, $D$, we can run that algorithm on the data to obtain a match assignment $\W^A$.
 Once that match assignment is obtained, desired match quality statistics can be computed on the matched data.\footnote{For example, aggregate distance between matches can be computed with $L^A = \sum_{i=1}^{N^t}\sum_{j=1}^{N^c}w_{ij}^Ad_{ij}$, while moment-balance for the $k^{th}$ moment of the $p^{th}$ covariate is computable after running $A$ with: $\sigma_{pk}^A = \bigl|\sum_{i=1}^{N^t}\sum_{j=1}^{N^c}w_{ij}^A[(x^t_{ip})^k - (x^c_{jp})^k]\bigr|$.} We can then use Matching Bounds to consider all match assignment of equal or better quality as those produced by $A$.
 For example, to calculate match quality for $\W^A$, we can plug $\W^A$ into any of the constraint equations in Section~\ref{Sec:Constraints} that we would use to define match quality.
-This gives us the right hand side for those constraints in Matching Bounds.
-It is possible that for a matching algorithm $A$, multiple runs of $A$ could produce different values of balance or other quality measures.
-In this case, we recommend that the algorithm $A$ is run several times and the resulting match quality values are averaged across runs.
-This is suggested because Matching Bounds should account for uncertainty in matching across the various runs of $A$ and not only for a single run.
+This gives us the right hand side for those constraints to use in Matching Bounds.

 We recommend allowing for some tolerance (maybe 5-10\%) between the quality level achieved by $A$ and the quality at which Matching Bounds are computed.
 Restricting the bounds to be computed at the exact level of match quality output by $A$ might be misleading: there could be other matching procedures that output matches of slightly lower but still admissible quality.
-By loosening the requirements on how close the bounds have to be to the quality of the matches made by $A$, we can ensure that an appropriately large space of potential admissible matches is considered to produce bounds.
-The appropriate amount of tolerance is highly dependent on the problem and the data being analyzed.
-The hypothetical question to ask is ``how much lower than the quality produced by $A$ would an acceptable level of match quality be?'', and to use that level to construct Matching Bounds.
+By loosening the requirements on how close the bounds have to be to the quality of the matches made by $A$, we can ensure that an appropriate space of potential admissible matches is considered to produce bounds.